Expert Home Plumbing Repair Service

 - Regularly freshen your garbage disposal by grinding pieces of lemon peels and ice cubes.

-Possible issues you might experience with hydronic heating:
+These are possible issues you might experience with hydronic heating:

 - Boil-over: If the system is running low on water or the controls fail, this may occur.

 - Pipe leaks: Without regular maintenance, pipe leaks can cause serious damage.

 - Pipe freeze: Losing power can lead to a freeze-up.
 Anti-freeze may help prevent this issue.

 - Breakdowns: A hydronic system can’t maintain performance if breakdowns occur due to lack of inspection.

 Sump pumps are used to re-route water away from the lowest point of your home's foundation and protect your basement and easily damaged areas from flooding.
 In most cases, your sump pump is hardwired to your electrical system or possibly plugged into a wall outlet.
 Because these power sources can often fail in a storm when water damage occurs, sump pumps are typically equipped with battery backup power.